 Figure 2.
-5-day running mean of the anomalous frequency of weather regimes centred on the onset of the SSW event (lag 0) relative to the mean of the climatological distribution for (a) all SSW events and (b-d) conditional on the dominant weather regime around lag 0: (b) Greenland blocking, (c) European blocking, and (d) cyclonic regimes (ZO, AT, and ScTr).
-The 5-day mean frequencies are computed from 6-hourly weather regime data for lags of -60 days to 60 days.
-Note that anomalous frequencies at lag 0 in c, d are - by construction - close to zero as the same regime is prescribed for computing the mean from the 1000 Monte-Carlo samples.
+The 5 d running mean of the anomalous frequency of weather regimes centered on the onset of the SSW event (lag 0) relative to the mean of the climatological distribution (a) for all SSW events and (b-d) conditional on the dominant weather regime around lag 0: (b) Greenland blocking, (c) European blocking, and (d) cyclonic regimes (ZO, AT, and ScTr).
+The 5 d mean frequencies are computed from 6-hourly weather regime data for lags of -60 to 60 d.
+Note that anomalous frequencies at lag 0 in (c) and (d) are - by construction - close to zero as the same regime is prescribed for computing the mean from the 1000 Monte Carlo samples.
 The bold parts of the lines indicate significant deviations from climatology (see text for details).

-For the EuBL subset (Fig. 2c / A2c), the subsequent regime frequencies are quite different to GL around the onset of an SSW.
-First, the frequency of AR is significantly enhanced directly after the SSW, with peaks at 30% absolute frequency at lag 10 days.
-This is then followed by a period of preferred occurrence of GL (lag 15 to 25 days) and AT (lag 21 to 32 days) with an absolute frequency reaching up to 45% and 35%, respectively.
-The dominance of GL from lag 33 to 45 days (above 45% peak frequency) is particularly striking.
+set of an SSW.
+First, the frequency of AR is significantly enhanced directly after the SSW, with peaks at 30 % absolute frequency at lag 10 d.
+This is then followed by a period of preferred occurrence of GL (lag 15 to 25 d) and AT (lag 21 to 32 d) with an absolute frequency reaching up to 45 % and 35 %, respectively.
+The dominance of GL from lag 33 to 45 d (above 45 % peak frequency) is particularly striking.

-Cyclonic regimes around the time of the SSW (Fig. 2d / A2d) exhibit a less prominent regime frequency modulation after an SSW compared to the EuBL and GL subsets.
-Still, GL (lag 5-35 days), AR (lag 24-31 days), and AT (lag 25- 37 days) are significantly enhanced, but absolute frequencies remain around 20-30%.
-Note that this corresponds to significantly increased frequencies of 10-20% for these regimes in the considered time windows.
+Cyclonic regimes around the time of the SSW (Fig. 2d, A2d) exhibit a less prominent regime frequency modulation after an SSW compared to the EuBL and GL subsets.
+Still, GL (lag 5-35 d), AR (lag 24-31 d), and AT (lag 25-37 d) are significantly enhanced, but absolute frequencies remain around 20 %-30 %.
+Note that this corresponds to significantly increased frequencies of 10 %-20 % for these regimes in the considered time windows.
 However, most often no single regime dominates after an SSW event with a cyclonic regime at lag 0, hinting at cases with no downward response after the SSW event.
-Of the 8 SSWs with cyclonic weather regimes at lag 0, Karpechko et al. (2017) investigated 7 and classified 5 out of the 7 SSW events as lacking a tropospheric impact.
-For EuBL and GL around the onset of the SSW, 7 out of 7 and 1 out of 5, respectively, are classified as having a tropospheric impact.
+Of the eight SSWs with cyclonic weather regimes at lag 0, Karpechko et al. (2017) investigated seven and classified five out of the seven SSW events as lacking a tropospheric impact.
+For EuBL and GL around the onset of the SSW, seven out of seven and one out of five, respectively, are classified as having a tropospheric impact.
 The reasons for this will be discussed in the next section.

-Despite the large tropospheric variability in the aftermath of SSW events, the investigation of lagged regime frequencies

-215 reveals that (1) the AT and GL regimes are more likely to follow an SSW (as compared to other weather regimes) and (2) that this subsequent modulation is sensitive to the tropospheric flow regime around the onset of the SSW.
+Despite the large tropospheric variability in the aftermath of SSW events, the investigation of lagged regime frequencies reveals that (1) the AT and GL regimes are more likely to follow an SSW (as compared to other weather regimes) and (2) that this subsequent modulation is sensitive to the tropospheric flow regime around the onset of the SSW.
 The dominance of EuBL and GL at the time of the SSW onset hints at a significantly more likely GL response (after EuBL at lag 0) vs. AT (after GL at lag 0) after an SSW, respectively.
 Thus the stratospheric impact on the evolution of the tropospheric flow in the NAE region and hence the associated surface weather may be connected to the presence of a particular tropospheric regime around the onset of the SSW.

-4 Temporal Evolution of the Downward Impact
+4 Temporal evolution of the downward impact